Children’s Workforce Development

 Booking is via the Children and Families Learning Zone (just click on the logo at the top of the page).

-NELC staff and maintained schools should book via Learn-NEL
+NELC staff and maintained schools should book via Academy-NEL

 Graded Care Profile V2 Training